-1.4 Admission requirements for the extended degree programmes
+1.4 Admission requirements for the extended curriculum programmes

-- If you have obtained a final mark below 60%, but at least 55% in the National Senior Certificate, you could possibly be admitted to an extended degree programme, but only after an interview with the Dean or his or her representative. - If you have a weighted National Senior Certificate average (approved subjects) of below 55%, you may apply and possibly gain admission to an extended degree programme based on the policy on Assessment and Recognition of Previous Learning. - If you have a weighted National Senior Certificate average (approved subjects) of below 55%, but higher than 50%, and if you are socio-economically disadvantaged, your church denomination may approach the Dean with a view to a Dean's discretionary admission.
+- If you have a weighted National Senior Certificate average (approved subjects) of at least 55%, but below 60%, you could possibly be admitted to an extended curriculum programme, but this also depends on an interview with the Dean or his or her representative. - If you have a weighted National Senior Certificate average (approved subjects) of below 55%, you may apply for and possibly gain admission to an extended curriculum programme based on the Regulation for the Recognition of Prior Learning (RPL) and Credit Accumulation and Transfer (CAT). - If you have a weighted National Senior Certificate average (approved subjects) of below 55%, but higher than 50%, and if you are socio-economically disadvantaged, your church denomination may approach the Dean for a Dean's discretionary admission.
 The Dean will consider this request in consultation with the Programme Committee chair.

-2. Computer literacy
+2. Computer and academic literacy

-Information Skills 172(6) is a compulsory module of the BTh and BDiv programmes, as computer skills are becoming increasingly essential in congregational work.
+Knowledge Skills 172(6) is a compulsory module in the BTh programme with focus areas General and Youth Work, and in the BDiv programme, as computer skills are becoming increasingly essential in congregational work.